suiware/walrus-sites-deploy/README.md

 # Walrus Sites Deploy CLI

-Walrus Sites deployment script which publishes a folder to Walrus Sites.
+Deploys a folder to Walrus Sites.

 Under the hood, it uses CLI tools provided by [Suibase](https://suibase.io).